Ahead of the BET Awards, a look back at how the work helped hip-hop grow and thrive – KION546

 After the sale, BET continued to beef up its content with reality shows and the network’s flagship program “106 & Park,” a weekday show that started in 2000 and lasted for more than a decade.
 The show thrived with a video countdown, interviews and performances.
 A year later, the network started the BET Awards then the BET Hip-Hop Awards.

 For Lil Jon, he certainly benefitted from appearing on “106 & Park.”
-One day, the rapper-producer joined the show’s audience during a time when he had a hard time getting music on BET.
+One day, the rapper-producer joined the show’s audience during the time when he had a hard time getting music on BET.

 Lil Jon had no clue “106 & Park” co-host A.J.
 Calloway would notice him sitting in the crowd before he shouted out his name.
 The exposure helped him become more recognizable, particularly to the BET brass — who he says initially struggled to grasp the concept of his crunk music, which eventually gained mainstream appeal.

 “We strived to be on ‘Rap City.’
 We strived to be on ‘106 & Park,’” Lil Jon said.
 “A.J. knew who I was, because he would go to the South and host things.
-He knew the power of my music. … They started to see and get familiar with me, and they wanted to look out for me.
+He knew the power of my music. … They would show me in the audience throughout the whole show.
+It was what they call an impression in the advertising world.
+It was a way for me to be around people at BET.
+They started to see and get familiar with me, and they wanted to look out for me.
 BET was just a place where we would get support from our community.”

-But in the early-2000s, the network shifted and several popular figures — from filmmaker Spike Lee to Public Enemy’s Chuck D — heavily criticized the channel for depicting African Americans negatively.
+Like Lil Jon, other hip-hop artists took advantage of the exposure from BET — which often highlighted positive images of Black people through shows such as “Teen Summit” and “106 & Park.”
+But in the early-2000s, the network started to take an odd turn as several popular figures — from filmmaker Spike Lee to Public Enemy’s Chuck D — heavily criticized the channel’s content for depicting African Americans in a negative light.

 Many took aim at the now-defunct “BET: Uncut,” a late-night mature program that contained highly sexual content such as Ludacris’ “Booty Poppin” music video.
-The tipping point came after Nelly’s “Tip Drill” video featured women simulating sex acts with themselves while men fondled them.
+The tipping point came after Nelly’s “Tip Drill” video featured women simulating sex acts with themselves while men grabbed their bodies.

 “Uncut” normally finished airing early Sunday just hours before the network’s faith-based programs began.

 At the time, Big Boi of Outkast was taken aback by some of the raunchy content, calling it “distasteful” and “soft porn.”
+Other political figures and activists showed their displeasure.
 Co-founder Sheila Johnson even said in a 2010 interview that she was ashamed of BET, suggesting that no one, including her own children, should watch the channel.

 After the backlash, BET took a new approach.
 The company researched what their viewers wanted to see and created a lineup of more family-oriented shows such as “Reed Between the Lines” and “Let’s Stay Together.”

+“If you look at it, hip-hop is like a huge family,” said Roxanne Shante.
+“You’re going to have family members that do things that’s necessarily not my thing.”

+“But who am I to criticize what they go through?
+It’s a form of expression,” said the “Roxanne’s Revenge” rapper.
+“I think BET has shown its ability to go with that form of expression.
+Now, people are expressing themselves in a different way.
+And now, they cater to a different audience and started to show different programming.”

-Despite the controversy, Mills said a symbolic relationship was kept between BET and the hip-hop community.
+Despite controversy, Mills said a symbolic relationship was kept between BET and the hip-hop community.
 He said the network has a chance to break new artists through the BET Hip-Hop Awards while showcasing the more popular ones at the BET Awards.
-He said BET is exploring ways to bring back “106 & Park” as a possible residency live show.
+He shouted out veteran rapper and Oscar-nominated actor Queen Latifah, who recently hosted the NAACP Image Awards this year.

 “When you look at artists today, they’re profoundly talented,” he said.
 “The evolution of people deciding how they want to show up to the world is something that ultimately, I think we have to embrace.
 One thing about hip-hop, it’s always changing.
 We’re in the moment today, and that moment will evolve to whatever comes next.”